 Predictably the author faced an onslaught of critical comments from angry feminists and their allies.
 The post also prompted a rebuttal on Muslim Girl entitled, “Muslim Feminists Respond: The Hypocrisy of the Male-Centric Narrative.”
-The rebuttal is emotionally charged, much longer than the original article, and packed with vaguely related tangents.
-Filled with easily recognizable feminist lexicon and talking points, it is signed by several women, who say they are:
+The rebuttal is much longer than the original article, and packed with vaguely related tangents.
+Filled with easily recognizable feminist lexicon and talking points, several women signed, saying they are…

 …responding because we have seen a dangerous trend of Muslim men speaking on behalf of women and chastising women for violence that is mainly perpetrated by men…the author centers male opinions and experiences on a form of violence that disproportionately impacts women.
 He purports to speak as an expert on a form of violence he hasn’t himself faced on a daily basis, and which he benefits from as an extension of his male privilege. ~ Muslim Feminists Respond

 Except that Haqiqatjou doesn’t “purport to speak as an expert” on street harassment.
 Nor does he claim to speak on behalf of women.
 He explains that these issues do impact him on a daily basis as well: